 Lin et al (2008) Integrin regulation of cytoplasmic calcium in excitatory neurons depends upon glutamate receptors and release from intracellular stores.
 J Pharmacol Exp Ther 37 770 PMID: 18289871

 Do you know of a great paper that uses GYKI 52466 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area